okayhop/Miscellaneous-NetOps-Scripts/Readme.md

     * Demonstrating how one could use the concept of unit testing for testing that a network device works as intended.

+* Google SMTP
+    * Scraps Google DNS TXT records to get public IP blocks used by Google's mail service.
+This info is then used to configure a Cisco ASAv firewall hosted in my home lab.